jonasoesch/p9/paper.md

 Engagement was measured by calculating the mean of the answers on the **focused attention** sub-scale of the *user engagement questionnaire* [@Obrien-18:practicalapproach].

-We considered **word count** to be another proxy for engagement.
+We considered **character count** to be another proxy for engagement.
 As the participants were in a task-oriented setting, we generally expected them to not lose their time with long answers.
 If answers turn out to be considerably longer in one of the scenarios, we assumed that it was because it engaged them.

 Finally, we have used *sentiment analysis* on the participants answers.
 We assumed, that if there was a difference in engagement, this might lead to a more confident or positive tone in the answers.
 To analyze the answers, we have used IBM Watson [@Kaminski-19:scienceservice] which gives ratings for different types of "tones" in the text.
 Watson identifies the degree to which a text is *analytical*, *confident*, *tentative*, *fearful*, *joyful* or *sad*.